Frequently Asked Questions

 add remove

 Don't worry if you fall behind with your daily targets.
-You can catch up and bank push-ups for a few weeks after the event finishes.
+You can catch up and bank push-ups for a few weeks after the Challenge finishes.

 Is this event accessible for different abilities?